60 Second Lemon Law Assessment™

 Your car’s airbags are a critical safety feature you hope you never have to use, but you absolutely need them to work correctly in a crash.
 A faulty airbag system is a major red flag.
 This could mean airbags that fail to deploy during an accident or, just as dangerously, deploy unexpectedly while you’re driving.
 Both scenarios can lead to severe injuries or worse.
 A manufacturer has a fundamental responsibility to ensure these life-saving devices are reliable.
 When they aren’t, it represents a serious failure and a clear basis for a legal claim to hold them accountable for putting you at risk.

 There is nothing more terrifying than pressing the brake pedal and not having your car slow down as it should.
 Brake failure is a critical defect that can lead to catastrophic accidents.
 This doesn’t just mean a complete loss of braking power.
 It can also include spongy or soft brakes, brakes that pull the car to one side, or anti-lock brake systems (ABS) that malfunction.
 Because your ability to stop safely is non-negotiable, any persistent problem with the braking system is a significant defect.
-We have seen many successful lemon law cases built around faulty brakes because it so clearly impacts the vehicle’s safety.
+There are successful lemon law cases built around faulty brakes because it so clearly impacts the vehicle’s safety.

 Proper steering is essential for controlling your vehicle.
 When a steering component is flawed, it can become difficult or even impossible to keep your car on the road.
 You might experience issues like the steering wheel locking up, excessive pulling to one side, or a strange looseness that makes you feel disconnected from the wheels.
 These problems can appear suddenly, turning a routine drive into a dangerous situation.
 A car that you can’t reliably steer is fundamentally unsafe, and manufacturers must be held responsible.

 The smell of gasoline inside or outside your car is an immediate warning sign.
 Issues with the fuel system, especially leaks, pose a serious fire risk and are a common defect that can justify legal action.
 A leak in a fuel line, a faulty fuel injector, or a defective gas tank can allow flammable vapor or liquid to escape, creating a hazardous situation.
 No driver should have to worry about their car catching fire due to a manufacturing error.
-This type of defect substantially impairs the vehicle’s safety and is a clear-cut reason to pursue a claim.

 Like airbags, seat belts are a foundational safety feature.
 Their one job is to hold you securely in place during a collision.
 When they fail, the results can be devastating.
 A valid claim can arise from seat belts that don’t latch properly, unlatch during an impact, or have defective retractors that don’t keep the belt snug.
 A faulty seat belt can turn a survivable accident into a tragic one.
 If the most basic safety components in your car are unreliable, you have every right to question the vehicle’s integrity and explore your legal options.